sbb-design-systems/lyne-components/src/components/sbb-expansion-panel/readme.md

 ### Disabled

 The `disabled` state can be set using the self-named variable.
-In this state the component can not be collapsed or expanded.
+In this state, the component can not be collapsed or expanded.

 ```html
 <sbb-expansion-panel disabled>